tabreturn/cc-fest-computiful/README.md

 ## Purchase the Learn Python Visually book

-Take 35% off your pre-order of Learn Python Visually until February 4th at https://nostarch.com/Learn-Python-Visually using the coupon code: GETCREATIVE.
+Take 35% off your pre-order of *Learn Python Visually -- Creative Coding the Python Mode for Processing* until February 4th at https://nostarch.com/Learn-Python-Visually using the coupon code: GETCREATIVE.
 You'll get an early access PDF now; you'll receive the print version around April 2021.

 <img src="http://portfolio.tabreturn.com/images/learn-python-visually.png" width="600" />

-A repository containg all of the book's [tasks/code](https://github.com/tabreturn/processing.py-book).
+You can find the [source code and resources for all of the book tasks here](https://github.com/tabreturn/processing.py-book).